jdmulligan/QCD-Diffusion/README.md

 The data pipeline consists of the following steps:
 1. Create dataset
-   - Generate PYTHIA events (simulated proton-proton collisions)
+   - Generate simulated electron-positron collisions.
+This requires installation of our [heppy](https://github.com/matplo/heppy) package (available via docker image), which provides a python interface for PYTHIA physics simulations and reconstruction.
-   - Record relevant particle information from each event (e.g. jet reconstruction)
+   - Perform jet reconstruction and record relevant particle information from each event.
-2. Load dataset and do ML analysis
+2. Load dataset and do ML training and analysis

 The pipeline is steered by the script `steer_analysis.py`, where you can specify which parts of the pipeline you want to run, along with a config file `config.yaml`.

-Remember that you will first need to initialize the python virtual environment:
+Remember that you will first need to initialize the python virtual environment.
+An example of the required setup is:
 ```
 cd /path/to/QCD-Diffusion
-source init.sh
+source init.sh --install
 ```
+You may need to adapt this to your own system setup, for example utilizing the [heppy](https://github.com/matplo/heppy) docker image.

 ### To generate a simulated data set and write it to file:
 ```